 “Insects are the most diverse class of macro-organisms on this planet,” Hoaglund says.
 “But probably the one we know least about.
 If you’ve ever been stung by a bee, you might wonder why we’d worry about their survival.
 But if we don’t, our whole ecosystem could be in trouble, including ourselves.”

-Bees are a huge part of the ecosystem as pollinators.
-Bees of all sorts are responsible for helping produce one-third of all the food we eat.
-Due to their size and strength Bumblebees do a form of pollination most other bees can’t.
-They perform what’s known as “buzz pollination” – they rapidly vibrate their flight muscles while on a plant, causing the pollen to shake off the flower.
-Most other insects can’t do that and it is a critical type of pollination for some plants with flowers that don’t fully open, such as tomatoes.
-Without bees to contribute to pollination this could lead to what biologists refer to as “cascading effects”.
-Another issue is the decline in the diversity of plants, insects, and other animals that are all connect via their ecosystems.
+Bees are a huge part of the ecosystem as pollinators, responsible for helping produce one-third of all the food we eat as humans.
+Bumblebees specifically are unique for their size and strength, allowing them to engage in a form of pollination most other bees cannot: They perform what is known as “buzz pollination,” achieved by the rapid vibration of flight muscles while on a plant.
+This causes pollen to shake from the flower, and is a critical type of pollination for plants with flowers that don’t fully open, like tomatoes.
+A lack of bumblebees to contribute to the pollination of these plants might lead to what biologists refer to as “cascading effects” – the end of natural growth for many of our beloved fruits and vegetables, and a decline in the diversity of plants, insects, and other animals connected via their ecosystems.

 The search for rusty patched bumble bees will, hopefully, provide answers to many of these questions.
 By learning about its habitat needs and preferences, biologists will better understand the decline in population and reverse it.
 The identifying of sites where they reside also allows for steps to be taken to provide site-specific protections to prevent further destruction.